-Without them, you have no way to influence your financial future; your finances are just on auto-pilot, and your current situation will be your future one as well.
+Without them, you have no way to shape your financial future; your money habits are just on auto-pilot, and your current situation will look the same tomorrow as it did yesterday.

-By answering these questions now, you can spend your time and/or money actually getting advice from an advisor.
+Some version of these will probably be first thing you discuss with a financial planner.
+By answering them now, you can spend your time and/or money actually getting specific advice from an advisor.

 Take a minute to gather all your financial info from last month (savings and checking account statements, credit card statements, checkbook, paychecks, cable bills, phone bills, medical bills, etc., etc., etc.)

 Hopefully that didn't take TOO long.
 Even if it did, you'll be well rewarded.

 Now arrange the papers into three piles: Income (paychecks), Expenses (Bills), and Balances (Bank Statements).
 If you carry a balance on a credit card, put the statement in the "Balances" pile.